domaindrivendev/Swashbuckle.WebApi/README.md

 As of version 4.0, Swashbuckle has no dependency on ASP.Net MVC.
 As a result, it's now available to IIS hosted, self-hosted and OWIN-hosted Web API's.
 However, this introduces several (relatively) trivial breaking changes.
 Checkout the [transition guide](#transitioning-to-swashbuckle-40) if you're upgrading from a prior version.

+**\*Swashbuckle 5.0 Alpha Pre-released!!!**

+Swashbuckle 5.0.0-alpha is now available for download as a pre-release package, including support for Swagger 2.0.
+See [here](https://github.com/domaindrivendev/Swashbuckle/blob/swagger_2.0/README.md) for corresponding docs.

 ## Getting Started ##

 ### IIS Hosted ###